yijiuping/ngx_http_proxy_connect_module/README.md

 proxy_connect_bind $remote_addr transparent;

 ```

+In order for this parameter to work, it is usually necessary to run nginx worker processes with the [superuser](http://nginx.org/en/docs/ngx_core_module.html#user) privileges.
+On Linux it is not required (1.13.8) as if the transparent parameter is specified, worker processes inherit the CAP_NET_RAW capability from the master process.
+It is also necessary to configure kernel routing table to intercept network traffic from the proxied server.

 NOTE: If using `set $<nginx variable>` and `proxy_connect_bind $<nginx variable>` together, you should use `proxy_connect_rewrite.patch` instead, see [Install](#install) for more details.